 Moccasin-type tinea pedis is often recalcitrant to topical antifungals alone, owing to the thickness of the scale on the plantar surface.
 The concomitant use of topical urea or other keratolytics with topical antifungals should improve the response to topical agents.
 In addition, for moccasin tinea pedis caused by Scytalidium species, Whitfield solution, containing benzoic and salicylic acids, can be beneficial.
 However, patients with extensive chronic hyperkeratotic tinea pedis or inflammatory/vesicular tinea pedis usually require oral therapy, as do patients with concomitant onychomycosis, diabetes, peripheral vascular disease, or immunocompromising conditions.

-Clinical Context: Broad-spectrum antifungal agent that inhibits yeast growth by altering cell-membrane permeability, causing death of fungal cells.
-Reevaluate diagnosis if no clinical improvement after 4 wk.
+Clinical Context: Clotrimazole is a broad-spectrum antifungal agent that inhibits yeast growth by altering cell-membrane permeability, causing death of fungal cells.
+Reevaluate the diagnosis if no clinical improvement occurs after 4 weeks.

-Clinical Context: Effective in cutaneous infections.
-May interfere with RNA and protein synthesis and metabolism.
-Disrupts cell membrane permeability, causing death of fungal cells.
+Clinical Context: Econazole is effective in cutaneous infections.
+It may interfere with RNA and protein synthesis and metabolism.
+Econazole disrupts cell membrane permeability, causing death of fungal cells.

-Clinical Context: Imidazole broad-spectrum antifungal agent; inhibits synthesis of ergosterol, causing cellular components to leak, resulting in death of fungal cells.
+Clinical Context: Ketoconazole is an imidazole broad-spectrum antifungal agent; it inhibits the synthesis of ergosterol, causing cellular components to leak, resulting in death of fungal cells.

-Clinical Context: Damages fungal cell wall membrane by inhibiting biosynthesis of ergosterol.
+Clinical Context: Miconazole damages the fungal cell wall membrane by inhibiting the biosynthesis of ergosterol.
 Membrane permeability is increased, causing nutrients to leak out, resulting in fungal cell death.
 The 2% lotion is preferred in intertriginous areas.
 If the 2% cream is used, apply sparingly to avoid maceration effects.

-Clinical Context: Damages fungal cell wall membrane by inhibiting biosynthesis of ergosterol.
+Clinical Context: Oxiconazole damages the fungal cell wall membrane by inhibiting the biosynthesis of ergosterol.
 Membrane permeability is increased, causing nutrients to leak out, resulting in death of fungal cells.

-Clinical Context: Topical imidazole antifungal active against T rubrum, T mentagrophytes, and E floccosum.
-Indicated for tinea pedis.
+Clinical Context: Sertaconazole nitrate is a topical imidazole antifungal active against T rubrum, T mentagrophytes, and E floccosum.
+It is indicated for tinea pedis.

 Clinical Context: Luliconazole is available as a 1% topical cream administered once daily for 1 week.
 It is an imidazole antifungal that alters the fungal cell membrane by interacting with 14-alpha demethylase (an enzyme necessary for conversion of lanosterol to ergosterol).
 It is indicated for tinea corporis.

-Clinical Context: Interferes with synthesis of DNA, RNA, and protein by inhibiting transport of essential elements in fungal cells.
+Clinical Context: Ciclopirox interferes with the synthesis of DNA, RNA, and protein by inhibiting the transport of essential elements in fungal cells.

-Clinical Context: Inhibits squalene epoxidase, which decreases ergosterol synthesis, causing death of fungal cells.
-Use until symptoms significantly improve.
-Duration of treatment should be >1 wk but not >4 wk.
+Clinical Context: Terbinafine inhibits squalene epoxidase, which decreases ergosterol synthesis, causing death of fungal cells.
+Use it until symptoms significantly improve.
+The duration of treatment should be longer than 1 week but not longer than 4 weeks.

-Effective in treating all forms of tinea pedis.
+Topical allylamines are effective in treating all forms of tinea pedis.
 In vitro, these agents have demonstrated potent activity against dermatophyte fungi, so they are useful in treating patients with refractory tinea pedis (eg, chronic hyperkeratotic).
-Terbinafine 1% (Lamisil) has been shown to be effective in some patients with interdigital tinea pedis with only 1 wk of treatment.
-Patients with chronic hyperkeratotic tinea pedis generally require 4 wk of treatment.
+Terbinafine 1% (Lamisil) has been shown to be effective in some patients with interdigital tinea pedis with only 1 week of treatment.
+Patients with chronic hyperkeratotic tinea pedis generally require 4 weeks of treatment.

-Clinical Context: Damages fungal cell membranes, arresting growth of fungal cells.
+Clinical Context: Butenafine damages fungal cell membranes, arresting the growth of fungal cells.

-Sometimes classified as a subset of allylamines.
-Useful for treating patients with refractory tinea pedis (eg, chronic hyperkeratotic).
-Have been shown to be effective in some patients with interdigital tinea pedis with only 1 wk of treatment.
+Topical benzylamines are sometimes classified as a subset of allylamines.
+They are useful for treating patients with refractory tinea pedis (eg, chronic hyperkeratotic).
+Topical benzylamines have been shown to be effective in some patients with interdigital tinea pedis with only 1 week of treatment.

-Clinical Context: Fungistatic activity.
-Synthetic triazole antifungal agent that slows fungal cell growth by inhibiting cytochrome P-450–dependent synthesis of ergosterol, a vital component of fungal cell membranes.
+Clinical Context: Itraconazole has fungistatic activity.
+It is a synthetic triazole antifungal agent that slows fungal cell growth by inhibiting cytochrome P-450–dependent synthesis of ergosterol, a vital component of fungal cell membranes.

-Clinical Context: Inhibits squalene epoxidase, which decreases ergosterol synthesis, causing death of fungal cells.
-Use until symptoms significantly improve.
+Clinical Context: Terbinafine inhibits squalene epoxidase, which decreases ergosterol synthesis, causing the death of fungal cells.
+Use it until symptoms significantly improve.

-Clinical Context: Synthetic oral antifungal (broad-spectrum bistriazole) that selectively inhibits fungal cytochrome P-450 and sterol C-14 alpha-demethylation.
+Clinical Context: Fluconazole is a synthetic oral antifungal (broad-spectrum bistriazole) that selectively inhibits fungal cytochrome P-450 and sterol C-14 alpha-demethylation.

-Should be considered in patients with extensive chronic hyperkeratotic or inflammatory/vesicular tinea pedis.
-Could also be used for patients with disabling disease, patients in whom topical treatments have failed, patients with diabetes or peripheral vascular disease, and patients with immunocompromising conditions.
+Oral antimycotics should be considered in patients with extensive chronic hyperkeratotic or inflammatory/vesicular tinea pedis.
+They could also be used for patients with disabling disease, patients in whom topical treatments have failed, patients with diabetes or peripheral vascular disease, and patients with immunocompromising conditions.

-Clinical Context: Drying agent for vesicular tinea pedis.
+Clinical Context: Aluminum acetate is a drying agent for vesicular tinea pedis.
 Dissolve aluminum acetate tablets in water to produce a 1:10-40 solution.

-Clinical Context: Used to decrease scaling in patients with hyperkeratotic soles.
-Contains lactic acid, an alpha hydroxy acid that has keratolytic action and thus facilitates release of comedones.
-Causes disadhesion of corneocytes.
-Available in 12% and 5% strengths.
+Clinical Context: Ammonium lactate lotion is used to decrease scaling in patients with hyperkeratotic soles.
+It contains lactic acid, an alpha hydroxy acid that has keratolytic action and thus facilitates release of comedones.
+It causes disadhesion of corneocytes.
+Ammonium lactate lotion is available in 12% and 5% strengths.
 Use 12% lotion.

-Clinical Context: Used to decrease scaling in patients with hyperkeratotic soles.
-Promotes hydration and removal of excess keratin by dissolving the intracellular matrix.
-Available in 10-40% concentration.
+Clinical Context: Topical urea is esed to decrease scaling in patients with hyperkeratotic soles.
+It promotes hydration and removal of excess keratin by dissolving the intracellular matrix.
+It is available in 10-40% concentrations.